 What does it cost?

-The workshop fee cover both sessions: on 31 March and 7 April.
+The workshop fee covers both sessions on 10 and 17 October.

 What do clients say about our online workshops?

 Our workshops attract a diverse group of participants with varying work and life experiences from different geographies, sectors and communities.
 This creates an experience which is both stimulating and revelatory.

 “The possibility to empower ourselves in any moment by ‘seeing’ our emergent responses and then asking what our ‘creative contributions’ might be.

 “I’ve never been in an online session where I was so engaged by the activities and discussions that I forgot I was online.”

 “Exceptional online learning – I was immediately able to see opportunities to grow and build on my work and the projects and teams I am working with.”

 John Watters is a Founding Director of Living Leadership and one of the world’s leading authorities on the work of systems theorist, Barry Oshry.
 John had the joy and privilege of a 15-year collaboration and partnership with Barry Oshry, pioneering the introduction of Oshry’s work into Europe, accrediting trainers, coaches and consultants worldwide and bringing this systems work to organisations as diverse as UNESCO, NATO, Shell, Microsoft, Roche, public sector bodies of all kinds, plus global and local charities.